Ketel Marte Player Props: Diamondbacks vs. Blue Jays

 Ketel Marte At The Plate

+- Marte leads Arizona with a slugging percentage of .489, fueled by 34 extra-base hits.

-- He ranks 21st in batting average, 25th in on base percentage, and 23rd in slugging among qualified hitters in MLB play.
+- Among qualifying batters, he ranks 24th in batting average, while his on-base percentage ranks 26th and he is 31st in slugging.

-- Marte enters this game on a five-game hitting streak.
-During his last games, he's hitting .316.

-- Marte has picked up a hit in 76.2% of his 84 games this year, with at least two hits in 27.4% of those games.
+- Marte has picked up a hit in 64 of 85 games this season, with multiple hits 23 times.

-- Looking at the 84 games he has played this season, he's hit a long ball in 15 of them (17.9%), and in 4.1% of his trips to the dish.
+- In 17.6% of his games this season, he has homered, and 4% of his trips to the dish.

-- In 34.5% of his games this season, Marte has tallied at least one RBI.
-In 12 of those games (14.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.